opentargets/genetics-finemapping/readme.md

 ```
 # Make a note as to what this finemapping run contained.
 E.g.:
 echo "Run with updated QTL datasets, and updated GWAS catalog studies.
-Re-ran all previous studies, since QTL datasets are the bulk of the fine-mapping work." > results/README.txt
+Re-ran all previous studies, since QTL datasets are the bulk of the fine-mapping work.
+Fixed an issue with 210825 version." > results/README.txt

 # Copy the results to GCS
 bash 6_copy_results_to_gcs.sh